Noorhantarek/prediagnostic_pathways_archetypes/README.md

 ### 07 — Deprivation analysis
 Examines whether pathway archetype membership varies across deprivation quintiles using descriptive distributions, chi-squared tests, standardised residuals, and ordered trend tests.

-The analysis identified a small number of distinct pre-diagnostic pathway archetypes, ranging from streamlined, low-activity routes to markedly longer and more complex ones.
+The analysis identified 4 distinct pre-diagnostic pathway archetypes for Breast Cancer, and 3 for Lung cancer cohort, ranging from streamlined, low-activity routes to markedly longer and more complex ones.
 Full results, including the equity analysis by deprivation quintile, are reported in the dissertation itself.

 ## Software